 Because these procedures are less common than other transmission-related activities, there have been very few case reports of HIV acquisition by this route.
 HIV has been transmitted via transplanted kidneys, liver, heart, pancreas, bone, and, possibly, skin grafts and through artificial insemination.
 HIV testing is used in these circumstances to rule out infection.
 Most cases of transmission through transplants of organs, bone, or tissue occurred before HIV screening was available.
-However, in 2007, four organ transplant recipients contracted HIV and hepatitis C from a single organ donor, and in 2009, HIV was transmitted by a living kidney donor [47; 48].
+However, in 2007, four organ transplant recipients contracted HIV and hepatitis C from a single organ donor, and in 2009, HIV was transmitted by a living kidney donor [45; 46].
 These were the first cases of HIV infection resulting from transplantation since 1985.
 Though the donors were tested for HIV and hepatitis, the tests resulted in false negatives.
 As with blood transfusions, donors testing antibody seronegative may pass HIV infection on to recipients.
-The use of nucleic acid testing and reconsideration of the use of high-risk donors have both been recommended to ensure the safety of donor recipients [47].
+The use of nucleic acid testing and reconsideration of the use of high-risk donors have both been recommended to ensure the safety of donor recipients [45].

-The National Organ Transplant Act (NOTA) of 1984 established the Organ Procurement and Transplantation Network (OPTN) but banned the Network from using organs from donors "infected with the etiologic agent for AIDS" [49].
-In 2013, in recognition of the growing need for organ transplantation in individuals with HIV, the HIV Organ Policy Equity (HOPE) Act was passed [50].
-HOPE reversed the federal ban of 1984 by allowing for research into transplanting organs from HIV-positive donors (living and deceased) to HIV-positive recipients [51].
-The HOPE Act initially only authorized kidney and liver transplants, but as a result of a 2020 update to protocols, organs of any type may now be transplanted [51].
-A clinical trial is underway at Johns Hopkins University Medical Center to evaluate HIV-positive-to-HIV-positive kidney and liver transplantation [52].
-In 2018, proposed amendments to the NOTA were introduced to expand the scope of the OPTN by addressing specific populations (e.g., minorities, children, other individuals) who live in rural areas [53].
+The National Organ Transplant Act (NOTA) of 1984 established the Organ Procurement and Transplantation Network (OPTN) but banned the Network from using organs from donors "infected with the etiologic agent for AIDS" [47].

+In 2013, in recognition of the growing need for organ transplantation in individuals with HIV, the HIV Organ Policy Equity (HOPE) Act was passed [48].
+HOPE reversed the federal ban of 1984 by allowing for research into transplanting organs from HIV-positive donors (living and deceased) to HIV-positive recipients [49].
+A clinical trial is underway at Johns Hopkins University Medical Center to evaluate HIV-positive-to-HIV-positive kidney and liver transplantation [50].
+In 2018, proposed amendments to the NOTA were introduced to expand the scope of the OPTN by addressing specific populations (e.g., minorities, children, other individuals) who live in rural areas [51].